 You can visit Braga and Guimarães year round, though there’s some chilly rain between November and March.
 Between April and October, you’ll have mild temperatures and sunny skies, with the very best weather in May and September.
 If you’re not interested in attending the processions, you might want to avoid Braga during Semana Santa.

-Suggested Braga and Guimarães itinerary
+Suggested itinerary featuring Braga and Guimarães

 This sample itinerary will give you an idea of what is possible when you travel in Braga and Guimarães, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.